All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Hormonal Effects

 Semaglutide mimics GLP-1, a hormone released by the gut after eating.
 This signals to the brain that you have consumed food and can stop seeking it.
 In people with obesity, these signaling pathways are often dysregulated.
-The "I've had enough" message either does not get sent strongly enough or does not get received properly.
-Semaglutide amplifies that signal, essentially giving your brain a clearer and louder "you're satisfied" message.
+The "I've had enough" message either doesn't get sent strongly enough or doesn't get received properly.
+Semaglutide amplifies that signal, importantly giving your brain a clearer and louder "you're satisfied" message.

 Slowed Gastric Emptying